andycroll/andycroll.com/_posts/2011/2011-05-16-running-reddotrubyconf-2011.markdown

 [viki]: http://viki.com
 [rubify]: http://rubify.com

 <span class="run-in">Swag that isn’t rubbish.</span> I wanted to make sure that whatever was in the conference goodie bag was useful.
 I shipped a load of high-quality Field Notes notebooks from the US and hand stamped each one: custom printed was more expensive and only availible in black.
-For t-shirts my mission was simple, don't make them so hideous that no-one will wear them afterwards.
+For t-shirts my mission was simple, don’t make them so hideous that no-one will wear them afterwards.
 I hope I succeeded.
 The real trick was in trying not to order too many or too few, and in the right sizes.

 <span class="run-in">Don’t be afraid of deep-dive topics.</span> Initially I probably erred on the side of less technical topics, but as the tickets sold and the audience became clearer I encouraged the morning sessions to up their technical quotient, I was also able to pick more technical talks for the afternoon slots.
 In retrospect we could perhaps have gone further.

-I did try and group rough themes together but didn't have an overall premise for the two days.
+I did try and group rough themes together but didn’t have an overall premise for the two days.
 Talks tended to coalesce naturally into themes as the conference goes on and speakers react to earlier talks.
 I think I'd feel a bit more comfortable to curate the topics a little more in future.

 ### Suppliers